-- How to get more patient reviews?
+How to get more patient reviews?

-We’ve got you!
+We’ve got you.

+Patient reviews are essential.
+Because positive reviews translate into more patients and higher revenue.
 A few positive comments from a happy patient can impact your bottom line more than an entire paid ad campaign.
-In fact, positive reviews can be the reason a new patient chooses you over competitors.
+Positive reviews are often the reason a new patient chooses you over competitors.

-Because we live in the digital age, more than 92% of people read online reviews.
-And that number is growing every day!
-Similarly, even your target audience are scanning the internet for reviews of your practice and services.
+Look at the numbers – 80% of people trust online reviews as much as they trust recommendations from family and friends.
+Because we live in the digital age, 95% of people read online reviews.
+And that number is growing every day.
+It suggests that your target audience is scanning the internet for reviews of your practice and services.

-Smart Ways to Ask Patients for Reviews
+12 Best Ways to Ask for Reviews

 1. Send Targeted Emails